Gabin-Hernandez/child-theme/FIX_HEADER_OVERLAP.md

 ## Maintenance Notes

 - The header is identified by the selector `#main-header` or `header`
+- The solution checks for both `sticky` and `scrolled` classes on the header
-- If the header element ID changes in the future, update the JavaScript selectors
+- If the header uses a different class name for sticky state, update both CSS and JavaScript
 - The transition duration is 0.3s, matching the cart sidepanel animation
+- Header at top of page (no sticky class) will remain visible when cart is open